attelmalagate/swf/README.md

 ## Dependencies
 - fonts from Google
-- JQuery; not really needed though and will be eliminated in the future
 - icons from [Feather](https://feathericons.com/)
   - including an addition, feather-sprite-circled.svg, developped to add a background circle to some of the icons defined in feather-sprite.svg
 - Rob Garrison's excellent [javascript number formatter](https://github.com/Mottie/javascript-number-formatter)